yaogood/yaogood.github.io/blogs/algorithms/graph/graph_basics.md

 ---
-title: Graph
+title: Basics
 description: Introduction for graph representations, BFS and DFS, as well as their applications
 level: three
 cat: graph
 ---

-# Graph
+# Basics

+This is a blog for introducing graph **representations**, **BFS** and **DFS**, as well as their applications

 ## Representations

 A graph is a data structure that consists of the following two components:

-> A finite set of vertices also called as nodes.
+A finite set of vertices also called as nodes.

->
-> A finite set of ordered pair of the form (u, v) called as edge.
+A finite set of ordered pair of the form (u, v) called as edge.
 The pair of the form (u, v) indicates that there is an edge from vertex u to vertex v.
 The edges may contain weight/value/cost.

 有向图 directed graph(di-graph)